FDA Response to Our Submission in Support of SCN8A Drug Development

 The Toll on Our Children and Families

-Click on the collage to hear each family's story.
+Click on the collages below to hear each family's story

 “At 13 months Jake was seizing uncontrollably.
 Nothing could stop them and we were told to be prepared to lose him… 2-3 months later we were told Jake had an SCN8A mutation and we should try all the sodium channel drugs.
 They provided some help where we could go a day without a seizure…but one day without a seizure is not life…Watching your child suffer endlessly is not life…the endless drugs that I had to give him to stop seizing caused such detrimental side effects …that were often worse than the seizures…I was at a place where my son was suffering every minute of his life that I had to let him go.
 No parent should ever have to choose that.